google/benchmark/README.md

 of the overall behavior.
 For this reason it's possible to repeatedly rerun the benchmark.

-The number of runs of each benchmark is specified globally by the `--benchmark_repetitions` flag or on a per benchmark basis by calling `Repetitions` on the registered benchmark object.
+The number of runs of each benchmark can be specified globally by using the `--benchmark_repetitions` command-line option on the executable call (eg. "./benchmark --benchmark_repetitions=20") or on a per benchmark basis by calling `Repetitions` on the registered benchmark object.
 When a benchmark is run more than once the mean, median and standard deviation of the runs will be reported.

 Additionally the `--benchmark_report_aggregates_only={true|false}` flag or